-European marsh thistle invades wet disturbed areas such as roadsides and damp fields, but also natural habitats such as wetlands, beaches, and dunes.
+European marsh thistles invade wet ditches, wetlands, beaches, and dunes.
 Plants are biennial or monocarpic perennials.
-This means they grow basal leaves after germinating.
-They persist vegetatively with basal leaves for one or more years before growing a stem (bolting) and then flowering.
-After plants flower and develop seeds, they die.
+This means that they persist vegetatively with basal leaves for one or more years before the stems bolt and develop flowers.
+After the flowers develop seeds, the plants die.

 Small sites can be treated manually by cutting the tap root with a shovel 1-2 inches below the surface before it goes to seed. flowering plants should be bagged and disposed in the trash.
 Large sites may need to be treated with an herbicide.
 Herbicides with Aminopyralid as the active ingrediant (such as Milestone) are effective.